ppsreejith/dot-asterisk/content/posts/talk:-antifragile-idea-generation.md

 This was an internal engineering talk given by John Carmack at Facebook in 2015.

-Though the is by by John Carmack, I liked the gems dropped by Kent Beck who introduced him.
+Though the talk is by by John Carmack, I liked the gems dropped by Kent Beck who introduced him.

 -   "Sometimes, the best way to be smart is not to be smart at all"
 -   "Young developers don't understand how deeply great developers care"